BMO investment arm sold Microsoft over U.S. Army headset deal - News Break

 Many traditional socially focused investment funds bar ownership of defense contractors or companies involved in areas like alcohol or gambling.
 BMO’s move shows how such prohibitions can extend to technology companies doing business with government agencies.

-On Tuesday, Amazon.com Inc (AMZN.O) indefinitely extended a moratorium it imposed last year on police use of its facial recognition software due to civil rights concerns. read more
+On Tuesday, Amazon.com Inc indefinitely extended a moratorium it imposed last year on police use of its facial recognition software due to civil rights concerns.

 BMO will continue to own Microsoft in traditional investment strategies not bound to social-investing strategies, a spokesman said.